Contents

 npm install react-native-torch --save

-This command will copy all the dependency into your node_module directory. –save is optional, it is just to update the react-native-torch dependency in your package.json file.
+This command will copy all the dependencies into your node_module directory. –save is optional, it is just to update the react-native-torch dependency in your package.json file.

 CocoaPods Installation